It's too much work to serve stuffing on the side, so stuff it in your pork chop and make your house the porky party pad.

 Open the pockets of the pork chops by pressing on the sides; generously stuff each chop with the stuffing mixture.
 If desired, pin the pockets closed with toothpicks.

-When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 - 5 minutes).
-Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Traeger grill, set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.

 Arrange the chops directly on the grill grate and grill, turning once, for 35 to 40 minutes, or until done to your liking.
 (The temperature of the meat should be at least 140F when read on an instant-read meat thermometer; the temperature will rise about 5 as it rests.)